המוסד למען קדושת חיי אדם

 Our Haftarah portion, Melachim I (I Kings) 1:1-31, spotlights the sibling rivalry between sons of an aging King David.
 The King wants Solomon to sit on the throne, while Adoniahu attempts to seat himself.
 Just as Sarah protects Isaac from the threat that Ishmael poses, Bet Sheva protects Solomon from the threat that Adoniahu poses.
 Divine destiny is fulfilled.

 Today, Sarah still holds a position of respect in the minds of many Jewish women.
 Sadly, however, numerous others now find example in women whose godless outlook and secular approach to life dishonor Sarah’s memory.
 Instead of serving God they serve themselves, fulfilling personal ambition rather than divine destiny.
-These women threaten Jewish culture and longevity.
+These women threaten Jewish culture and longevity by celebrating child sacrifice.

 We know from Sarah’s experience that the current practice of pre-born child sacrifice would break her heart.
 She would grieve the loss of each child.
 She would lament the lack of joy and happiness that children bring to their parents.
 She would wonder how we returned to the pagan practices from which she saved so many women.